Parents Q & A

 A. Absolutely!
-Colorguard is the visual ensemble that complements the marching band.
+Colorguard is like any other section of the marching band (e.g, trumpets, front ensemble, battery) and is the visual ensemble that complements the marching band.

-Q. Will my student received physical education (PE) credit for participating in marching band?
+Q. Will my student receive physical education (PE) credit for participating in marching band?

 A. Yes, if your student meets the necessary requirements.
+(See question below for additional details.)
 It is important to note that students who waive the PE course will still need 23.0 credit hours for graduation.

 Q. When is the Band Banquet and who should attended?